LMSDev/Unity-Style-Guide/README.md

 Source files should be given the name of the public class in the file.

-Organize namespaces with a clearly defined structure,
+Organize namespaces with a clearly defined structure.

 Class members should be alphabetized, and grouped into sections:
 * Constant Fields